-Daniel was probably 16 years old when he was taken captive to Babylonia.
+Daniel was probably 16 years old when he was taken captive by Babylonia.
 He died there at the age of 85.
-He never saw his family, friends or homeland again.
+He never saw his family, friends, or homeland again.
 What matters most about his life is how he remained faithful to God throughout his life, while living in a land where its inhabitants had not even heard of Jehovah.

 The name Daniel means “God is my judge”.
 The life he led indeed reflected his name.
 In today’s sermon, I want to place before you 3 valuable lessons I learned from the lives of Daniel and his friends.

 A. Making godly decisions is a prominent theme in the book of Daniel.
 It is noteworthy the writer at the beginning of the book itself informs us of Daniel’s decision not to defile himself with the royal food and drink, (Daniel 1:8) and his three friends seem to have followed his example.

 B. As qualified officers serving in royal courts Daniel and his friends were entitled to the privilege of consuming royal food and drink.
 Yet they decided to refrain themselves because the meat served to them was from ceremonially unclean animals.
 Secondly, a portion of the meat and the vine was offered to the Babylonian idols before it was sent to the table.

 C. The author of Daniel tells us two other major decisions of Daniel and his friends.
 In Daniel 3:1-18 Daniel’s friends decide not to bow down before the image of Gold Nebuchadnezzar is erected.
 In Daniel 6:1-15 Daniel decides to disobey the king’s order in obedience to God.

 Daniel and his three friends stand out from the crowd because although they lived among a heathen people they refused to compromise their walk with God while most of the other Jews willingly and consciously chose to conform themselves to the ways of man.